aflaag/nix/README.md

 ## waybar

+- if possible, remove separator when there are no active windows
+- if possible, remove hyprland/window when there are no active windows
 - fix tray menu graphics
 - add wlogout module
 - set up audio
 - check bluetooth
-- remove hyprland/window when there are no active windows

 ## dunst